nikogura/cdpuppet/README.md

-# puppetjenkins
+# cdpuppet

-A Puppet managed Jenkins installation for demonstrating Continuous Delivery
+Roles and Profiles for implementing Continuous Delivery with Puppet and R10K